 The Element ID and Length fields are defined in 8.4.2.1 (General).

-The Service Hash field contains one or more 6-octet service hash values. .
+The Service Hash field contains one or more 6-octet service hash values. (see 10.26.6 for procedures for generating a service hash used in the Service Hash element).

-(Note to Editor: This is a new clause)
+10.26.6 Service hash procedures (Note to Editor: This is a new clause)

+A service hash contained in the Service Hash field of the Service Hash element is generated as follows:

+service hash = L(SHA-256(service name), 0, 48).